Select Page

 View from the common area to the library and rooms.
 Photo credit David R. Beebe.

 The wind is always a factor here, so the key to packing for Patagonia is layers.
 The weather can change quickly throughout the day and it is important to be prepared while in the field.
 Start with a good base layer of silk or polyester.
 Add a middle layer for warmth and an outer layer that is rain and wind proof.
 Proper socks and gloves are important and a balaclava is nice to have when the wind is howling.
 The ozone layer is thin over Antarctica so bring sunglasses and an adequate sunblock.
 Our guide observed, “There is no such thing as bad weather, only bad clothing.”
-Come prepared for the extremes and you will be comfortably rewarded with time spent exploring some of the most stunning landscape on Earth.
+Come prepared for the extremes and you will be comfortably rewarded with time spent exploring some of the most stunning landscapes on Earth.

 To get here, the port of entry for international air travelers is Chile’s capital city of Santiago.
-Located about half way down this long, thin country, it takes a bit over 3 hours to fly further south with LAN Chile to the Patagonian gateway city of Punta Arenas.
-We chose to split up the 5-hour drive to the park with an overnight stay at the five star Singular Hotel in Puerto Natales and complete the drive to Torres del Paine the next morning.
+Located about halfway down this long, thin country, it takes a bit over 3 hours to fly further south with LAN Chile to the Patagonian gateway city of Punta Arenas.
+We chose to split up the 5-hour drive to the park with an overnight stay at the five-star Singular Hotel in Puerto Natales and complete the drive to Torres del Paine the next morning.
 Tierra Patagonia is open in the spring and summer months of the southern hemisphere from September through April each year.

 You can find more information about this magnificent property at their website tierrapatagonia.com.